DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 caption: "rabbitmq-java-client publish message",
 )

-The Publishing of messages is as well very similar to lapin.
+The Publishing of messages is also very similar to lapin.

 === Go - amqp091-go

 ==== Installation

-The amqp091-go client library is available on github.
+The amqp091-go client library is available on GitHub.
 It can be installed with the following command:

 #figure(
 sourcecode(numbering: none)[```bash